 I was one of the lucky ones – my family was there for me, aiding me financially and motivating me to just go for it when I decided to enroll and return to university.
 It's hard to forget the day when I found out that I got accepted into one of the country’s top colleges.
 I was stoked!
 And I also felt reassured, knowing that I didn’t have to bear most of the financial burden.

 But like many lawyer-hopefuls, I didn’t know what to expect when I got into law school.
 I’d heard stories from friends and relatives who went through law school themselves (some did so successfully, but most never managed to finish) and ended up with the common theme – the part where the Venn diagram converges on all their comments – that law school is harder than what you might imagine.

-I was too naïve to even assume that by reading all these John Grisham novels (I had read more than ten of his books at that point) that I would have this edge over the rest of my classmates.
-And at the same time, I also had this stupid belief that just because I came from a family of lawyers, meant that learning the law would come naturally to me.
+I was too naïve to even assume that by reading all these John Grisham novels (I had read more than 10 of his books at that point) that I would have this edge over the rest of my classmates.
+At the same time, I also had this stupid belief that just because I came from a family of lawyers, meant that learning the law would come naturally to me.

 - Being an avid reader will make it easier.

 - You can cover all the needed reading.